Phone-GWP-group

 Why is special atteniton required?

-Satellites are advanced systems with complex components that are precisely aligned to tight tolerances and often sensitive to relatively small environmental changes.
+Satellites are advanced systems with components that are precisely aligned to tight tolerances and often sensitive to relatively small environmental changes.
+During transport and storage, they are exposed to temperature fluctuations, humidity, vibration, shock, contamination, and repeated handling.

 Satellites are advanced systems with complex components that are highly sensitive to small changes.